Plotting in Python#

 • Bokeh [4]: Bokeh is a modern plotting library for static and interactive web-based plots including graphs, maps, and charts.
 Examples can be found in the Bokeh gallery.

 • Dash [6]: Dash is a Python framework for building analytical web applications.
 No JavaScript required.
+Some parts of Dash are commercial.

 • ggplot [7]: ggplot is a Python plotting environment for those familiar with creating plots in R using ggplot2.
 You can use ggplot in Python too!
 Plot examples can be found in the ggplot examples.